 Note: We do not recommend disabling Spanning Tree.

 Switch Priority and Root Bridge Assignment

-Most small-medium sized networks can remain on the default values.
+Most small-to-medium sized networks can remain on the default values.
 However, as networks become larger, it is usually a good idea to configure priorities so that the root bridge role is assigned to a central, highly-capable switch that is unlikely to fail.
-The UniFi Professional Aggregation is an excellent candidate for this.
+The UniFi Professional Aggregation is an excellent candidate for the root bridge.